Gwynneth Holt and Thomas Bayliss Huxley-Jones (sculptors)

 In 1949, Holt and her husband moved to Broomfield where they both achieved success.
 Gwynneth specialised in sculptures for local churches including the Church of Immaculate Conception, Downham Church and Stock Harvard Parish Church.
 She also produced pieces for churches within Essex, Cambridgeshire and London.

 Her husband worked as a lecturer, as well as having publicly-commissioned sculptures such as the statue of Helios at BBC Television Centre and the Joy of Life Fountain in Hyde Park.
-He also create the Mother and Child statue within the Central Park Memorial Garden in Chelmsford.
+He also created the Mother and Child statue within the Central Park Memorial Garden in Chelmsford.

 In 1952, Holt was elected as a fellow of the Royal Society of British Sculptors.
 She also produced works in the United States when she visited the Hopkins Centre at Dartmouth College in New Hampshire in both 1963 and 1968.
 Holt was also known to be one of the Royal Society of Sculptors earliest female members, where she expressed frustration at the sculpture profession being dominated by men.
 Following her death, Holt’s work has been showcased in many places by both the Royal Society of Sculptors and Chelmsford Museum.